1st Flintshire Rifle Volunteers: Uniforms and Insignia

 The uniform of the 1st Flintshire RVC was scarlet with green facings, changing to the RWF's blue facings in 1888.
 In 1925 TA battalions were allowed the battle honours of their parent regiments; in addition the RWF battalions were granted the privilege of wearing the regiment's back flash (five black ribbons below the back of the collar).

 When 5th RWF was converted into 60th A/T Rgt it adopted Royal Artillery cap badges but retained the old brass shoulder title of a grenade above the letters RWF, and also retained the black RWF flash below the back collar of the service dress tunic.
 In 1947, 384 A/T Rgt was authorised to wear the cap badge, buttons and back flash of the RWF, with RA collar badges and shoulder titles.

 Memorials

-The RWF's regimental memorial for World War I and World War II, a sculpted group by Sir William Goscombe John, stands at the junction of Bodhyfryd and Chester roads in Wrexham.

-A memorial to the 5th Battalion's casualties during World War I was unveiled on 13 July 1922 at the Drill Hall in Rhyl.
+The RWF's regimental memorial for both world wars, a sculpted group by Sir William Goscombe John, stands at the junction of Bodhyfryd and Chester roads in Wrexham.
+A memorial to the 5th Battalion's casualties during the First World War was unveiled on 13 July 1922 at the Drill Hall in Rhyl.

 The battalion's colours, presented in 1909 and subsequently amended to carry the RWF's battle honours, were no longer carried after it was converted to the Royal Artillery; they were finally laid up in St Asaph Cathedral in 1967.